-Top 10 Best Killer Clown Halloweens Costumes 2017
+10 Best Killer Clown Halloween Costumes (2018)

 This costume, nicknamed Creepo The Clown, is really all about the hideous face paint on its pullover mask.
 Its red cheeks, lipstick, and rainbow wig are downright disturbing.

-The mask is sold separate from the jumpsuit, but the two combined are still relatively inexpensive.
+The mask is sold separately from the jumpsuit, but the two combined are still a relatively inexpensive option.

 Price: $21.50